 Having finished your first draft, put it away in a drawer somewhere and leave it alone for about two weeks or even longer if you need to.
 This gives you a chance to distance yourself from the work you have been pouring your heart and soul into.
 This is so that when you come to revise and edit, your eyes will be fresher and therefore able to be more critical of your own work.

 When you’re writing dialogue, think about how real people actually speak.
-When you’re out and about, and you hear two people having a conversation, take note of not just what they’re saying, but of how they’re saying it.
-What words are they using? how loud are their voices?
+When you’re out and about, and you hear two people having a conversation, take note not just of what they’re saying, but of how they’re saying it.
+What words are they using?
+How loud are their voices?
 How does their body language relate to what they are saying with words?
 This can help you to add a little bit of realism to your story.

 Sometimes a story is just a Story